Achai.

 Grading

-Raw gum is graded by colour, clarity, and texture.
+Raw Hashab gum is graded by colour, clarity, and texture.
 The highest grade — Kordofan grade 1 — is pale amber, almost translucent.
-Grading is done by touch and sight, a skill that takes years to develop.
-Achai Deng Majok is the grading standard against which all others in the cooperative are measured.
+Grading is done by touch and sight, a skill that takes years to develop and is passed hand to hand within the cooperative.

 04